bafyle/N-Queens-Problem/README.md

 # N-Queens-Problem
-N Queens problem generator using backtracking written in Python
+N Queens problem generator using backtracking technique written in Python

 ## About the problem:
 N Queens problem is the problem of placing N chess queens on an NxN chessboard so that no two queens threaten each other; thus, a solution requires that no two queens share the same row, column, or diagonal.